They are cute: Don Jazzy says as he watches Liquorose and Emmanuel on their date

 All thanks to Liquorose for fulfilling her task, she and Emmanuel had a special date in the lounge and Cross got invited.

-Cross oblivious of the happenings around him in that moment in the lounge, ate the chicken on his plate with a face which shone with satisfaction.
+Cross oblivious of the happenings around him in that moment in the lounge, ate the chicken on his plate with a face that shone with satisfaction.

 Source: Legit